 Skip to main content

-Imply Enterprise on Minikube
+Imply Enterprise on minikube

-The following steps take you through installing Imply on a single machine using Minikube and an Imply-maintained Helm chart.
-Minikube is a small-scale, single-node Kubernetes engine suitable for exploratory purposes.
+The following steps take you through installing Imply on a single machine using minikube and an Imply-maintained Helm chart. minikube is a small-scale, single-node Kubernetes engine suitable for exploratory purposes.

 If you are new to Imply and Kubernetes, this is a good way to get started.
 This setup is not recommended for production deployments.